mmontone/duologue/README.md

 * :error : Tries again until the url can be accessed.
 * :warn : Warns the user the url could not be accessed and asks for continuing.
 * :warn-and-continue: Warns the user the url could not be accessed and continues.
-* :warn-and-ask-again: Warns the user the url could not be accessed and asks for another url.